 There are several withdrawals associated with suboxone: there is precipitated withdrawal--this is when someone is on a FULL AGONIST opiate and takes suboxone which interferes with it to produce withdrawal.
 Similarly, not taking the suboxone produces narcotic withdrawal (suboxone is a narcotic). symptoms are runny nose, pain, agitation, GI upset.
 THen there is removal of ...Read more

 It depends: It depends on the daily dose the person was last receiving before stopping.
 Short term, the most severe withdrawal symptoms generally do not last much longer than three to five days or up to about a week.
 The longer term return to normal functioning for anyone coming off opiates can last much longer, even up to six months to one year.
 That has been called post acute withdrawal syndroms or paws. ...Read moreSee 2 more doctor answers

 Do it slowly: If you are experiencing significant withdrawal, the best choice is to reduce the taper (if you were coming down 2 mg at a time, go by 1 mg; if you were reducing it every day, reduce it every second or third day).
 Other medications for treating symptoms - ibuprofen/tylenol for pain, pepto bismol for stomach cramps/diarrhea, Benadryl (diphenhydramine) to help sleep etc.) as well as prescribed Clonidine can be helpful. ...Read more

 Several.: There are several withdrawals associated with suboxone: there is precipitated withdrawal--this is when someone is on a FULL AGONIST opiate and takes suboxone which interferes with it to produce withdrawal.
 Similarly, not taking the suboxone produces narcotic withdrawal (suboxone is a narcotic). symptoms are runny nose, pain, agitation, GI upset.
 THen there is removal of positive effects on pain. ...Read moreSee 1 more doctor answer

-The box and withdrawal: Suboxone , as far as I'm concerned , is a lifesaver drug but it does have the downside of being difficult for many to stop.
+The box and withdrawal: Suboxone , as far as i'm concerned , is a lifesaver drug but it does have the downside of being difficult for many to stop.
 There's no set way or medication regime , standard regime , to help.
-The best way that I know of is to go down on your dose very slowly, by months , and then weeks ; then skipping days.
+The best way that i know of is to go down on your dose very slowly, by months , and then weeks ; then skipping days.
 All that said the use of Clonidine might help ...Read more

 Treat symptoms: Suboxone withdrawal should always be planned, managed and closely supervised by your treating physician.
 Medications are provided to treat the symptoms of withdrawal.
 Sleep meds, medication for nausea, clonidine, non opioid pain medications.
 To minimize risk of relapse participating in an intensive out patient treatment program should be considered. ...Read moreSee 2 more doctor answers

-If we only knew...: That's the "holy grail!"
-I believe if we knew this answer, there would be much less drug abuse in the world.
+If we only knew...: That's the "holy grail!" i believe if we knew this answer, there would be much less drug abuse in the world.
 Unfortunately, there is no magic formula or medication (or vitamin or herb) that really helps.
 Anyone who tells you differently is almost certainly trying to sell you something.
 However, that said, keep in mind we are all different.
 Some things work and others don't for some people. ...Read moreSee 1 more doctor answer

 Treat symptoms: Opiate withdrawal refers to the wide range of symptoms that occur after stopping or dramatically reducing opiate drugs after heavy and prolonged use (several weeks or more).
 Treatment involves supportive care and medications.
 The most commonly used medication, clonidine, primarily reduces anxiety, agitation, muscle aches, sweating, runny nose, and cramping. ...Read moreSee 1 more doctor answer

 Is suboxone withdrawal as severe as methadone withdrawal?
 Or normal opiate withdrawals?
 I've been on 18mg for about 3 months & have a high metabolism.

-Its probably not: As severe,but everyone is different and reacts differently. ...Read more
+Its probably not: as severe,but everyone is different and reacts differently. ...Read more

-It's unpredictable.: My thinking is that they are two separate problems and have to be treated as such.The withdrawal from Suboxone when you are more vulnerable to depression ( when your sad tends to flare up ), may make it more likely you will become clinically depressed so it would be wise to take extra precautions if doing so.
-Withdrawing form Suboxone in itself can lead to depression. ...Read moreSee 2 more doctor answers
+It's unpredictable.: My thinking is that they are two separate problems and have to be treated as such.The withdrawal from suboxone when you are more vulnerable to depression ( when your sad tends to flare up ), may make it more likely you will become clinically depressed so it would be wise to take extra precautions if doing so.
+Withdrawing form suboxone in itself can lead to depression. ...Read moreSee 2 more doctor answers

 Clonodine will: Clonodine does help someone cope with the symptoms of opioid withdrawal.
 I usually add this medication into the titration initial hours when the patient has alot of GI symptoms of withdrawal.
-I generally recommend taking Suboxone and not just going off opioids due to the very high rate of relapse. ...Read moreSee 1 more doctor answer
+I generally recommend taking suboxone and not just going off opioids due to the very high rate of relapse. ...Read moreSee 1 more doctor answer

 Hello I'm prescribed clonidine .01mg for bp and was wondering if any nasty drug interactions happen with Suboxone for withdrawal.
 Beside BP drop.